Cepo: Demographics

 The population at the 2011 census was 1,727, while in the civil registers of the same year the population had a total of 6,702 inhabitants.
 In 2018, referring to the same civil registry, the population had a slight decline, counting a total population of 6,224.
-Historically speaking, Çepo had a mixed Muslim and Christian (Albanian Orthodox) population, with greater numbers of Muslims.
-Humelica was inhabited by a historically Christian population, Fushë Bardhe and Zhulat were inhabited by historically Muslim populations, and much of the rest of the commune is of mixed historical confession.
+The ethnic population of Çepo is Albanian, the Albanians of Çepo speak the Tosk dialect of the Albanian language.
+Historically speaking, Çepo had a mixed Muslim and Christian (Orthodox) population, with greater numbers of Muslims.
+Humelica was inhabited by a historically Christian population, Fushëbardhë and Zhulat were inhabited by historically Muslim populations, and much of the rest of the commune is of mixed historical confession.
 In the 2011 census, a plurality (44.72%) the population did not identify with one of Albania's four major denominations, while of the major four, Çepo had 42.79% Muslims, 9.44% Orthodox, 2.2% Bektashi, and 1.85% Catholic.